Are discount cards right for your group?

 Discount Card Fundraiser Advantages

 - The benefit to local businesses.
 Any business that agrees to be on a discount card receives free advertising.
-They don't have to pay anything, and the potential for increased foot traffic goes up.
+They don't have to pay anything, and the potential for increased foot traffic increases.
 Businesses are also seen in a positive light because they're seen as supporting the cause of a nearby school fundraiser.

 - They're easy to sell.
 Unlike many products, you're offering a single card to the customer.
-They can clearly see what they're getting.
+They can see what they're getting.
 This makes everything easier for both the buyer and the seller.
 Your delivery is hassle-free as well because the card is small and non-breakable.